the-teachingRSE-project/competencies/competencies.md

 Research Software Engineering considers itself as an interface discipline, between traditional Software Engineering, and Research itself.
-This in turn means that there are plethora of different variations of the RSE depending on the particular Research domain they are working in.
+Due to this nature there is a plethora of different variations of RSE depending on the particular Research domain they are working in.
 Therefore the broad notion of Research Software Engineers is better thought of as a collection of sub-communities.
 The term of the Research Software Engineer is made more difficult to grasp, since at least least anecdotal evidence suggests,